LIFE STORY

 Market fundamentalists like to claim that if foreigners want to use predatory pricing to sell you their products cheaply you should just lie back and enjoy the bargains.
 Your citizens gain.

-But they do not gain.
+Do they?
 If the loss of those industries weakens the industrial base or creates intractable unemployment, those citizens can end up with a very large net loss.

 3. Harmful Exchange Rate Protection